What Can You Do With a Business Degree?

 - Master of Business Administration (MBA)

-- Doctor of Business Administration (DBA)
+- Doctor of Business Administration (DBA) (SNHU does not currently offer DBAs.)

 Some business degrees also offer a variety of concentrations.
 For example, it’s possible to earn a bachelor’s of business administration degree in accounting, international business or sport management, to name just a few.
 You can choose from similar types of MBA concentrations.

 You can also focus your learning further with a specialized degree at either the undergraduate or graduate degree level.
-If you know you want to work in a particular area of business, such as marketing or operations management, you might opt for a marketing degree or an operations management degree rather than a broader business administration degree.
+If you know you want to work in a particular area of business, such as marketing or operations management, you might opt for a marketing degree or operations management degree rather than a broader business administration degree.

 - Accounting: principles include finance, cash flow, auditing, taxation and more